These quality principles form the framework for the development of the QMS and demonstrate how quality is defined at TU Wien.

 TU Wien takes international criteria and standards into account in its quality assurance and quality development.
 When determining its course of action and selecting tools, TUW compares itself with other universities.
 While these are mainly Austrian universities, they also include international institutions such as ETH Zurich.

-TU Wien’s quality strategy shows which operational quality targets are derived and defined from TU Wien’s strategic goals.
+TU Wien’s quality strategy, opens an external URL in a new window shows which operational quality targets are derived and defined from TU Wien’s strategic goals.